 16 – The Queen Mother has her right hip replaced in an operation in London.

-20 – 22.78 million people tune in to watch an interview on BBC 1 with Diana, Princess of Wales.
-She discusses adultery, her children, her depression and bulimia in candid detail.
+20 – Nearly 23 million people tune in to watch an interview on BBC 1 with Diana, Princess of Wales.
+She discusses her children, her depression and bulimia in candid detail with reporter Martin Bashir, and admits to an adulterous affair with her riding instructor, James Hewitt.

 21 – The Beatles‘ song Free as a Bird is released simultaneously across the world.